Nevermind: Title

 The tentative title Sheep was something Cobain created as an inside joke directed towards the people he expected to buy the album.
 He wrote a fake advertisement for Sheep in his journal that read "Because you want to not; because everyone else is."
 Novoselic said the inspiration for the title was the band's cynicism about the public's reaction to Operation Desert Storm.
 As recording ended, Cobain grew tired of the title and suggested to Novoselic that the album be named Nevermind.
 Cobain liked the title because it was a metaphor for his attitude on life and because it was grammatically incorrect.
+Sacagawea, after the Native American, was briefly considered so to reference the band's intentions for a more widespread impact compared to their previous studio album Bleach.

 "Nevermind" appears on the album liner notes as the last word in a paragraph of lyric fragments that ends with "I found it hard, it was hard to find, oh well, whatever, nevermind" from "Smells Like Teen Spirit".
 The word "nevermind" also echoes the Sex Pistols' Never Mind the Bollocks, Here's the Sex Pistols, one of Cobain's favorite albums.